 In countries with legal regulations on water use, the national or regional laws and provisions must be complied with.
-Proof of legality from the corresponding government authority must be enclosed with the water management plan for all water sources and irrigation systems.
+Proof of legality from the corresponding government authority must be enclosed with the water management plan for all water extractions.
 In countries without legal regulations on water use (or insufficient regulations), all other required appendices in accordance with the water management plan must be submitted in conformity with the principle of governance.